gabriel-inf/mrm-backend/README.md

 ### Customers

 - `GET /api/customers` - Returns a list of all customers in the DB in json format with the address information.
+- `GET /api/customers/with_active_contracts` - Returns a list of customers with active contracts with information about the active contract and, if the contract is active because of an additive, information on the additive.
+If the contract is not active because of an additive, the additive fields will all be `null`.
 - `GET /api/customers/:id` - Returns the customer with id = `:id`, if one exists,  with the information on address, rent contracts, additives, item rentals and stock items.
 - `POST /api/customers` - Creates a new customer.
 Requires a description in json of the customer in the body
 - `PUT /api/customers/:id` - Updates the fields of the customer with the id = `:id` in the DB.
 Requires a description in json of the customer, with the fields updated, in the body.